AdemolaTech23/ARGUS---Homelab-SOC-Automated-Pipeline/docs/kali-attack-simulation.md

 ## Next Step

 Phase 2 begins with Shuffle — the SOAR orchestration layer that connects every tool in the pipeline.
+Before deploying Shuffle, INFRA-01 RAM must be bumped to 8GB in Proxmox to handle the additional load from TheHive, Cortex, and Elasticsearch.

+**Before proceeding:**
+1. Shut down INFRA-01 in Proxmox
+2. Go to Hardware → Memory → set to 8192 MB
+3. Start INFRA-01, confirm it comes back up

-Shuffle is deployed first so the Wazuh webhook integration can be validated before TheHive and Cortex are introduced.
+Shuffle is deployed on the Windows machine via Docker Desktop and must be running before the Wazuh webhook integration is configured.
+TheHive and Cortex are deployed after Shuffle is stable.

 → Continue in [`shuffle-setup.md`](shuffle-setup.md)